Table of contents

 Aerobic exercise also increases the release of neurotrophins, or Nerve Growth Factor (NGF).

-NGF stimulates the growth of neurons, helps maintain a healthy coating around every neuron (called myelin sheath) and stimulates synaptic communications between neurons.
+NGF stimulates the growth of neurons, helps maintain a healthy coating around every neuron (called the myelin sheath) and stimulates synaptic communications between neurons.

 Increased synaptic communication translates into better memory and speed of recall.